EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L4_requesting_persistent_volumes.md

 !!! important "Why is this important?"
     BeeGFS uses POSIX file permissions for access control.
 Setting these IDs ensures the container’s processes can access mounted BeeGFS directories with the correct permissions.
 Without this, the volumes may fail to mount or be inaccessible.

-### How to Find Your UID and GID on the TRE Desktop VM
+### How to Find Your UID and GID on the SHS Desktop VM

-Open a terminal on the TRE Desktop VM and type:
+Open a terminal on the SHS Desktop VM and type:

 ``` bash
 id